HR 2640 NICS Improvement Act

 This is an update for:

-GUN LAWS OF AMERICA
+LAWS OF AMERICA

-Every Federal Gun Law On The Books--
+Federal Gun Law

-With Plain English Summaries
+With Plain

 by Alan Korwin with Michael P. Anthony